Drowned God: Reception

 Drowned God received mixed reviews, with many critics complimenting the game's ideas and imagery while giving a less favorable response to its audio, puzzles, and execution.
 GameSpot reviewer Vince Broady wrote that the game sounded very promising, and might "also raise awareness of the thread of deception that runs throughout recorded history."
 Steve Ramsey of Quandary said Drowned God presented its massive assortment of conspiracy theories entertainingly.
 Ray Ivey of Just Adventure called Drowned God "the strangest, creepiest, most psychedelic adventure game I've yet to come across."
 Although Ivey did not understand much of the game, he found it enjoyable, because "it made sense to the game's characters and creators."

 T. Liam McDonald of PC Gamer wrote that he was "fascinated by the strong sense of style and the intellectual approach to terrific subject matter".
 Steven Levy and Patricia King of Newsweek found the game to be "richly detailed and original".
 In 2012, Andy Hughes of Topless Robot put the game at the top of his list of "9 Surprising Literary References In Videogames".
 Hughes wrote that the game was one that could be played from start to finish "without having any idea what the hell's going on", noting its references to a wide variety of subjects, including Egyptian mythology, The Man in the Iron Mask, and the Bermuda Triangle.

 Broady complimented the graphics, writing, "Drowned God is loaded with freaky animations and unexpected visual twists".
 Ramsey praised the visuals and the audio, saying both contributed to the game's "shadowy and secretive feelings".
 His one significant criticism was that dialogue was difficult to hear, with no option to display text for it.
 Regarding the game's audio aspect, Broady said, "The soundtrack is less impressive, primarily because of overuse: The background effects drone on mercilessly, and many of the game's narratives (which are universally well-written and finely acted) must be listened to over and over again."
+In PC World, Shane Mooney wrote "Marvelous graphics, an original score, and quality voice-overs help immerse you in this very strange world."